-The Company's operating leases relate primarily to office space and bank branches.
+The Company's operating lease relate primarily to office space and bank branches.
 Right-of-use ("ROU") assets and operating lease liabilities are recognized at lease commencement based on the present value of the remaining lease payments using a discount rate that represents the Company's incremental borrowing rate at the lease commencement date.
 ROU assets are further adjusted for lease incentives, deferred rent and prepaid rent.
 Operating lease expense, which consists of amortization of the ROU asset and the implicit interest accreted on the operating lease liability, is recognized on a straight-line basis over the lease term, and is recorded in occupancy and equipment expense in the consolidated statements of income.
 Certain of the Company's leases contain options to renew the lease; however, these renewal options are not included in the calculation of the lease liabilities as they are not reasonably certain to be exercised.
-As a result of implementing ASU 2016-02, the Company recognized an operating lease ROU asset of \$18,705 and an operating lease liability of \$18,753 on January 1, 2019, with no impact on the consolidated statement of income or consolidated statement of cash flows compared to the prior lease accounting model.
 The ROU asset and operating lease liability are recorded in other assets and other liabilities, respectively, in the consolidated balance sheets.
 See Note 8 - Leases for additional information.